Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Local torsors over the rational double points

 \subsection{Finiteness}

 By a theorem of Lipman \cite{Lipman} (Theorem \ref{thm: Lipman}), rational surface singularities are characterised by having finite class groups.

 Next, local fundamental groups of F-regular singularities are finite by \cite{CST}.
 In particular, the local fundamental groups of F-regular RDPs are finite.
 Moreover, by Artin's explicit computations \cite{ArtinRDP}, the local fundamental groups of all RDPs are finite.
+More recently, and more generally, Carvajal-Rojas--Yasuda \cite[Theorem B]{Carvajal-RojasYasuda} proved that $2$-dimensional klt singularities have finite local fundamental group.

 F-injective singularities have trivial $\Picloc^{\loc,\loc}_{X/k}$, which applies in particular to F-injective RDPs.
 As an application of our computations, we now establish the following finiteness results.
-As with the local fundamental groups, we are not aware of an apriori reason for this finiteness.
+In contrast to the local fundamental groups, we are not aware of an apriori reason for this finiteness.

 \begin{Theorem} Let $x\in X$ be an RDP in characteristic $p>0$.
 Then, the length of $\varinjlim_{m,n} H^2_{\idealm}(X,W_n\OO_X)[F^m]$ as a $W(k$)-module is finite.
 In particular, $\Picloc_{X/k}^{\loc,\loc}$ is a finite group scheme. \end{Theorem}